Admission is free. Donations are always welcome and very gratefully appreciated.

 Read what visitors are saying about the BIC on Trip Advisor.

 Visitors in wheelchairs or with otherwise restricted mobility are welcome to the Barrier Islands Center.
 Both the Museum Building and the Education Building have ramps available for wheelchair or walker access.
-Although many of the Museum exhibits are on the 2nd floor, which does not offer wheelchair access.
+Some of the museum exhibits are on the 2nd floor, which does not offer wheelchair access at this time.
 Visitors who are unable to ascend the stairs may view one or more of the BIC's documentary films, sit and chat with us downstairs or browse the galleries through our iPad Virtual Tour.

 On the second floor of the Barrier Islands Center Museum, the rooms are artfully arranged to create an immersive and interactive experience that reveals how different life was just 100 years ago.